 Small is beautiful.
 Simple is sensible.

 Wedding venue: Arya Samaj (Mandir), Ahmedabad.
-None of us expected such a spacious place for 2200 bucks [pundit/ritual material included]!
 Our first choice, though, was the Marriage Registrar’s office.

 Spectators: Immediate relatives (around 20 from either side)

-Events: Just the marriage ceremony with rituals, followed by lunch in a nearby restaurant [No reception, music night, etc.]
+Events: Just the marriage ceremony, followed by lunch in a nearby restaurant [No reception, music night, etc.]

 Exchange: After a number of requests/arguments, we managed to ensure minimal give-and-take of gold and gifts, but couldn’t avoid the exchange totally.